chihchunhsu/smart/README.md

 * corner 2.0.1
 * wavelets (for defringeflat)

-Download the `smart` and the forked and modified version of the NSDRP to your computer.
+Download the `SMART` and the forked and modified version of the NSDRP to your computer.

 There are two ways of setting up the code:

-<br/>(i) In the terminal under the `smart` folder,
+<br/>(i) In the terminal under the `SMART` folder,

 ```
 python setup.py install